liqotech/liqo/docs/pages/User/Configure/discovery.md

 ## Peering Process

-1. Each cluster allow create-only permission on `FederationRequest` resources to unathenticated user.
+1. Each cluster grants create-only permissions on `FederationRequest` resources to unauthenticated user.
-2. When the `Join` flag in the `ForeignCluster` CR becomes true (either automatically or manually), an operator is triggered and creates a new `FederationRequest` CR on the _foreign cluster_.
+2. When the `Join` flag in the `ForeignCluster` CR becomes true (either automatically or manually), an operator is triggered and creates a new `FederationRequest` CR in the _foreign cluster_.
-   `FederationRequest` creation process includes the creation of new kubeconfig with management permission on `Advertisement` CRs.
+   The `FederationRequest` creation process includes the creation of new kubeconfig with management permissions on `Advertisement` CRs.
-3. On the foreign cluster, an admission webhook accept/reject `FederationRequest`s.
+3. In the foreign cluster, an admission webhook accepts/rejects `FederationRequest`s.
 4. The `FederationRequest` is used to start the sharing of resources.